jaredpar/jaredpar.github.io/_drafts/moving-teams.md

 This is a new and old role for me.

 They also had a good deal of tolerance for experimentation.

-I will miss both the project and people involved in it.

-My group was a part of a larger team that

-I spent four years working on the Managed Languages team in DevDiv before

-After four years working on an amazing research project I recently accepted a position working on the C# Language team.

 That raises the question: what have I been working on these last four years?